bashgeek/icinga-multi-status/README.md

 - Ability to temporarily disable instances without deleting them
 - Status-Icon in Toolbar, showing indicator for problems or number of hosts if everything is okay
 - Overview Tab showing status of your Icinga instances as well as it's current host or service problems
+- Set an host and/or service issue as "Acknowledged"
+- Ability to trigger an immediate service recheck
 - Hosts Tab showing you all hosts of all Instances with a quick filter to search for a host
 - Services Tab showing you all services of all hosts of all Instances with a quick filter to search for a service
 - Instant browser/OS notifications about new problems, if enabled